How to Manage Your Account

 The inside cover of your checkbook register includes instructions regarding checkbook register use.

-The purpose of your checking account statement is two-fold.
-First, it provides you with your Credit Union's official record of your checking account activity, and second, it aids in checking account balancing.
+The purpose of your account statement is two-fold.
+First, it provides you with your Credit Union's official record of your account activity, and second, it aids in account balancing.

 Your statement shows all the debits (check clearings, ATM withdrawals, ACH payments, etc.) and credits (deposits) that occur during the statement period.